itsanewdawnnn/sound-test-playlist/README.md

-🎧 Audiophile Sound Test
+🎧 Sound Test Playlist — Interactive Audio Evaluation Web App

+📖 Overview
+This repository contains the source code for Sound Test Playlist, a responsive and minimalist web application built to evaluate and visualize perceived sound quality across different songs.
+Developed using HTML, CSS (Bootstrap 5), and JavaScript, the application dynamically presents a curated list of tracks with subjective scores for instrumental clarity, vocal quality, and bass response.

+The interface features a clean glassmorphism-inspired design, optimized for both desktop and mobile use, ensuring an elegant and modern listening evaluation experience.

+🎼 About Sound Test Playlist
-Audiophile Sound Test is a modern, responsive, and minimalist web application designed for testing audio quality across different playback systems — including headphones, speakers, and studio monitors.
+Sound Test Playlist is a personal project developed by Kahfi, intended as a simple yet visually appealing tool for assessing how various songs perform across different playback systems — including headphones, speakers, and studio monitors.

-This project visually represents subjective listening scores for various songs, covering aspects such as instrumental clarity, vocal performance, and bass depth.
-The layout adapts dynamically to any screen size and features a smooth light/dark theme toggle built with a glassmorphism-inspired design.
+Each track includes an interactive visual score representation, allowing users to compare and reflect on different sound profiles.
+The project combines functionality with refined aesthetics, demonstrating a focus on user experience and interface clarity.

+💡 Purpose

+To serve as a visual and interactive reference for evaluating song sound quality.

+To provide an intuitive and elegant interface for subjective listening comparisons.

+To showcase modern front-end design using clean, framework-free implementation.

+To act as a portfolio project demonstrating responsive web design and UI/UX principles.

-🧩 Features
+🧩 Core Features

-🎵 Song Rating Grid — Interactive and responsive layout displaying multiple test tracks.
+🎵 Dynamic Song Grid — Displays test tracks with visual scoring for instrumental, vocal, and bass.

-🌗 Light/Dark Mode Toggle — Switch themes seamlessly with smooth transitions.
+🌗 Theme Toggle — Switch between light and dark modes with smooth transitions.

-📊 Dynamic Score Bars — Visually represent subjective sound scores for Instrumental, Vocal, and Bass.

-🔗 One-Click Access — Open YouTube tracks directly or copy their links effortlessly.
+🔗 Quick Actions — Open songs directly on YouTube or copy the link instantly.

-💎 Glassmorphism Design — Soft, translucent aesthetic with subtle depth and shadowing.
+💎 Glassmorphism Design — Subtle transparency, depth, and soft edges for a premium aesthetic.

-📱 Fully Responsive — Automatically adjusts layout across mobile, tablet, and desktop screens.
+📱 Fully Responsive Layout — Optimized for all screen sizes and devices.

-🛠️ Tech Stack
+💾 Technology Stack

-HTML5 — Semantic and accessible markup.
+HTML5 — Clean and semantic structure.

-CSS3 (Bootstrap 5 + Custom Styling) — Clean glassmorphism theme with smooth hover effects.
+CSS3 + Bootstrap 5 — Responsive grid and elegant visual styling.

-JavaScript (Vanilla) — Dynamic rendering, clipboard functionality, and theme management.
+JavaScript (Vanilla) — Handles rendering, theme control, and interactive elements.

-Bootstrap Icons — Lightweight and scalable vector icons.
+Bootstrap Icons — Lightweight and consistent iconography.

+⚠️ Disclaimer
+All scores displayed in this project are subjective personal opinions, not official assessments or representations.
+Sound quality perception may vary depending on individual hearing, equipment type, and listening environment.